influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowSubmitRequest.md

 withUid(uid)
 ```

-UID of the referent.
-More info: http://kubernetes.io/docs/user-guide/identifiers#uids
+"UID of the referent.
+More info: http://kubernetes.io/docs/user-guide/identifiers#uids"